 Immune deficiency as a result of certain diseases (HIV/AIDS)

 Have an immune system that is too active.
 This may happen with an allergic reaction

 Have an immune system that turns against you.
 This is called an autoimmune disease

-How to strengthen the immune system naturally
+How to strengthen the immune system naturally?

 A healthy diet is a backbone for maintaining a strong immune system.
 Then dietary supplements become a convenient and easy way to ensure that nutritional needs are met.
-The habits that improve taking immune system supplements would be:
+The habits that improve taking the best immune system supplements would be:

 Eat a diet high in fruits and vegetables

 If you drink alcohol, drink only in moderation

 Take steps to avoid infection, such as washing your hands frequently and cooking meats thoroughly